 Running Pain-Free Ultras with Chi

-I like this picture because it shows Pat (70) and myself (72) just after we finished a 50 Mile Run -- Bike Relay for the fourth time In June of 2010 as members of a 6 person team, so you are either running or biking the entire 50 miles.
-This is part of a 200 Mile annual relay event called Tom's Run.
-It is run by the U.S. Coast Guard.
+I like this picture because it shows Pat (70) and myself (72) just after we finished a 50 Mile Run/Bike Relay for the fourth time as members of a 6 person team – you are either running or biking the entire 50 miles.
+This is part of a 200 Mile annual relay, run by the U.S. Coast Guard, called Tom’s Run.

 I also completed my fourth Michaux Team Challenge (MTeC) in the Michaux National Forest, PA this past October.
 It is an adventure race of 4 person teams that includes mountain biking, orienteering, team paddling, bouldering, trail running, single strand cable river crossings, creek trailing and rock climbing among other things.
 Our team finished in 8 1/2 hours, and yes, I was still going.
 Pat and I also do numerous 5Ks, and I love to do duathlons.